If you search Google for writing tips, you’ll find a lot of big promises.

 If you aren’t using power words or sensory language in your writing, you’re missing out.

 Smart writers and copywriters know what word choice matters.
 So, they use power words to give their content extra punch, personality, and pizzazz.
-And great writers from Shakespeare to Stephen King use sensory words evoking sight, sound, touch, taste, and smell to paint strong scenes in the minds of their readers.
+And great writers from Shakespeare to Stephen King to Ernest Hemingway use sensory words evoking sight, sound, touch, taste, and smell to paint strong scenes in the minds of their readers.

 Both types of words are effective and super simple to use.